Judge Business School

 Recounting a list of roles and achievements will not cut it here.
 Nor will repeating your academic or professional achievements.

-I encourage applicants to talk here about their personal life, particularly emphasising characteristics which tie in to their professional goals in one way or another.
+I encourage applicants to talk here about their personal life, particularly emphasising characteristics that tie into their professional goals in one way or another.
 Tell a story of a time in your personal life when you showed one or more of the 12 character traits they're looking for.

 Perhaps a travel story to show your ability to mingle with people from different cultures.
 Or perhaps the story of your first entrepreneurial activity, particularly what lessons you learned from this.

-Re-applicants essay: What improvements have you made in your candidacy since you last applied to the Oxford MBA?
+Re-applicants essay: What improvements have you made in your candidacy since you last applied to the Cambridge MBA?
 (Maximum 250 words)

 Discuss what you did to improve your profile since your last application for example any additional courses or qualifications you've earned.
 Highlight any improvements to your GMAT/GRE score.
 Discuss steps you've taken to better get to know the program, such as visits, and mention any new, staff, alumni or students you've spoken to since last time.

 We help determined applicants get admitted to top business schools.
 Get in touch if you think we can help you with your MBA application.
 Book a free 20 mins chat now.